DavidNongAng/DavidNongAng/README.md

 ##👋 Hi there, I'm David Nong-Ang.
-- 🌱 I'm a computer science co-op student at Concordia University looking to expand my knowledge on Machine learning and AI.
+- 🌱 I'm a computer science CO-OP student at Concordia University looking to expand my knowledge on full stack web development, Machine learning and AI.
 - 🔭 My portfolio website:
 - 📫 How to reach me: nong.david5@gmail.com
 <!--